joyy23/Final_project_GroupL/Documentation.md

             print("Based on your balance, you need to reduce expenses or increase income to reach your savings goals")
         else:
             print("Based on your balance, you are on track to reach your savings goals")
+            ```

-    #we also created functions for those who don't have a balance sheet and want to input income and expense manually
+    -we also created functions for those who don't have a balance sheet and want to input income and expense manually
-    '''
+    '''py
     def add_income(self):
         while True:
             income_amount = int(input('Enter income amount: '))